CompPhysics/MLSummerSchool/README.md

 ## Lecture material
 _The link_ https://compphysics.github.io/MLSummerSchool/doc/web/course.html gives you direct access to the learning material with lectures slides and jupyter notebooks.
-Videos of the lectures will be added.
+Videos of the lectures will be uploaded.
+Also, if you are interested in Git and GitHub the following video could be useful https://mediaspace.msu.edu/media/t/1_8mgx3cyf

 ##  Teaching schedule,